It's done! The Fairview and Cole intersection officially reopens

 The project also features a new curb, gutter, and sidewalk, as well as bike lanes on Fairview Avenue.
 The intersection will now also accommodate U-turns.

-Nicole DuBois with the Ada County Highway District says ACHD is very excited to finish the project.
+ACHD spokeswoman Nicole DuBois says they are very excited to finish the project.

 "The intersection has been at capacity at peak hours.
 The traffic volumes are there and a lot of enhancements improve the safety of the intersection," said DuBois.